Are Most Published Social Psychology Findings False?

 Regardless, absent bona fide random sampling of studies over a long time period, no general conclusion about the replicability of social psych can be reached on the basis of this paper.
 Hell, one cannot even reach clear conclusions about the replicability of social psych published in 2008 from this paper.

 Of course, these limitations do not mean social psych is on safe grounds.
-They do not mean the study is definitively known to have provided results unrepresentative of social psychology.
 It certainly means lots of stuff is getting published that is difficult to replicate.

 Jon Krosnick is a social psychologist/political scientist at Stanford who is also internationally recognized as one of the premier survey researchers in the social sciences.
-He once headed the American National Election Study, a nationally representative survey of political views that has been going on for decades, routinely appears in the NYTimes, and has received numerous awards for his work.
+He once headed the American National Election Study, a nationally representative survey of political views that has been going on for decades, and has received numerous awards for his work.

-Despite the fact that the phenomena under study was usually significant in the large sample, the subsamples found significant evidence of the effect only about half the time (analyses are still in progress and the exact number of replications for each phenomena is subject to change).
-Even if the 50% “replication” number is only ballpark pending final analyses, this speaks to the difficulties of replication, even with large samples, and even without any questionable research practices whatsoever.
+Despite the fact that the phenomena under study were usually significant in the large sample, the subsamples found significant evidence of the effect only about half the time (analyses are still in progress and the exact number of replications for each phenomenon is subject to change).
+Even if the 50% “replication” number is only in the ballpark, this speaks to the difficulties of replication, even with large samples, and even without any questionable research practices whatsoever.

 Part IV: The Replicability of Social Psychology

-Some areas of social psychology are a mess, especially those involving “social priming” (see references for links to articles discussion the various priming crises and failures to replicate).
+Some areas of social psychology are a mess, especially those involving “social priming” (see the list below for links to articles discussing the various priming crises and failures to replicate).
 I am not saying all are false, but, with some rare exceptions, I do not know which social priming effects are credible and which are not.
 Cognitive priming is not a mess.
 There has long been excellent and easily replicable work on cognitive priming in cognitive psychology.
-After exposure to the word “black,” people more quickly recognize subsequent presentations of the word “black” (compared, e.g., to other words, such as “green” or “blasphemy”).
+After exposure to the word “black,” people more quickly recognize subsequent presentations of the word “black” (compared to other words, such as “green” or “blasphemy”).

 In my lab, over 30 years, I have replicated each of the following phenomena: